The Imagining Summit: We Imagined and Hoped—and We Can't Wait for Next Year.

 But with great promise comes great peril.
 We’ve witnessed how the attention economy drilled down into our focus, fracking it into tiny, tradable pieces.
 What happens if this same extractive logic is applied to our intimacy?
 Will our most personal, private selves be mined and commodified just as our attention was?
 Will data mining evolve into life mining?

 Our hope is that humans will have the ability to opt into this intimacy through what we call the intimacy surface—a dynamic, multidimensional space where humans and AI meet.
 This surface adapts to the level of trust we have, expanding or contracting based on how much of ourselves we’re willing to reveal.
 The more we trust, the more AI can understand and serve us.
-But the trade-off is clear: the more context we provide, the more risk we take as well—making trust in the companies that hold our intimace the foundational metric of the Intimacy Economy.
+But the trade-off is clear: the more context we provide, the more risk we take as well—making trust in the companies that hold our intimacy the foundational metric of the Intimacy Economy.

 Spatiality